 If there's cloud cover and you are near a town, you'll find that light reflected back down from low clouds brightens the place up.

-If there's a full, bright moon, you'll find that once you've become acclimatised to it, visibility is actually rather high.
+If there's a full, bright moon, you'll find that once you've become acclimatized to it, visibility is actually rather high.

 Night vision stifles your own natural senses.
 It will limit your peripheral vision severely.
 Think of walking along looking through a loo-roll tube all the time.

-Night vision will also stop your eyes from adjusting to the low light levels, which they are surprisingly good at so bear that in mind when the novelty of looking at a small, green-coloured image through a narrow tube wears off.
-Sometimes you will be bette r off without it.
+Night vision will also stop your eyes from adjusting to the low light levels, which they are surprisingly good at so bear that in mind when the novelty of looking at a small, green-colored image through a narrow tube wears off.
+Sometimes you will be better off without it.